vermastutz/US-Power-Outages/README.md

 Therefore, the permutation test suggests that severe weather causes significantly longer power outage durations compared to non-severe weather causes.

+To visualize the results of our permutation test, we created a histogram of the permuted differences in mean outage durations.
+The red dashed line represents the observed difference of 2528.64 minutes, which lies far outside the distribution of permuted differences, further illustrating the significance of our findings.

 <iframe
   src="assets/plot1hyp.html"
   width="800"